• Menu

 Flooding of Cherry Creek in 1864, along Auraria.
 Photo: Courtesy of Tom Noel Collection

-When white settlers began constructing homes and businesses on the banks of the Cherry creek, Chief Little Raven warned them that the area was prone to dangerous and sudden flooding, but his warnings fell on deaf ears.
+When white settlers began constructing homes and businesses on the banks of Cherry Creek, Chief Little Raven warned them that the area was prone to dangerous and sudden flooding, but his warnings fell on deaf ears.
 In 1864, the Chief’s warnings materialized in the form of a fast and powerful flood that killed at least 15 people and caused $1 million dollars worth of property damage.

 Located on the lower-elevated southwest bank of Cherry Creek, Auraria saw far more flooding than Denver, which sat higher on the northwest bank.
-Whole buildings washed away and much of the modern campus today was underwater.
+Whole buildings were washed away and much of the modern campus today was underwater.

 Tragically, it wouldn’t be the only time floods would devastate Auraria.
 By the end of the 19th century, decades of flooding, ever-expanding rail networks, and a collective desire for new neighborhoods outside of Denver slashed Auraria’s population considerably.